chef-training/test_driven_cookbook_development/README.md

 * Participant Guide

-This content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT
+This content can be found here: https://opscode.box.com/s/njk1vp1969t3ljjdz8kupgudc5clmrju

 ### Screencast Videos

 This content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT

-### Publishing Process

-Video on how to export the content from slides to guides: https://drive.google.com/file/d/0B4WmSTt8VtdKZDY5RnhIWVVYZkk/view?usp=sharing

 ## Known Issues